Connect the iOS mobile device to your Mac or Windows personal computer using a USB cable.

 If you are facing problems while recovering the original photos in Lightroom on mobile (iOS), follow the solutions provided in this article to quickly troubleshoot and recover photos in Lightroom, directly from the app cache.

 How to recover photos in Lightroom for mobile (iOS)

-When you start the app, Lightroom for mobile begins performing some housekeeping tasks in the background.
-During the process, it displays the following alert message:
+When you start the app, Lightroom for mobile performs some housekeeping tasks in the background.
+If a problem occurs during this process, the following error message may appear:

 Once you have recovered your Lightroom mobile photos, you can now re-install the Lightroom for mobile app from the App Store.

 - If you use Lightroom for mobile without signing in, you can copy the recovered photos to your mobile device and then import these photos into Lightroom for mobile (iOS).
 To know how to import photos from the device Gallery, see Import photos in Lightroom for iPhone and iPad.

 - If you are a paid Creative Cloud member or a free trial user, you can use Lightroom on your desktop to resync photos with the Lightroom for mobile app.
 For details, see Sync Lightroom across desktop and mobile platforms.